pkuzzy/pkuzzy.github.io/index.md

 # Services
 - As reviewers of AAAI, ACL, TACL, ECML, NLPCC, etc.
-- Teach assistant for "Intro. to Natural Language Processing", "Foundations of Computer Application"
+- Teaching assistant for "Intro. to Natural Language Processing", "Foundations of Computer Application"

 # Paper List